AvgCabbage/invert_terminator/README.md

 Version 2 is now uploaded, which now uses sed to replace the foreground/background values in the config.

-Next task is to have the new terminator window open with the same position as the original( right now it open a small term ).
+Next task is to have the new terminator window open with the same position as the original( right now it opens a small term ).